Five things you need to check before buying dog food

 Are you feeding your dog the right food?
 And what even is the right food?
 Discover the five things you need to check before buying dog food.

-Before commercial dog food was made available in the mid 1800s, most dogs, even domesticated dogs, were carnivores.
+Before commercial dog food was made available in the mid-1800s, most dogs, even domesticated dogs, were carnivores.
 But since then, many different dog foods and brands have been introduced.
 There are dry, wet, raw, and even freeze-dried food options.
-And all of them promise to nourish your dog and keep them healthy.
+One such brand is Chi Dog.
+And all of these options promise to nourish your dog and keep them healthy.

 But are you feeding your dog the food they really need?
 Here are the top five things to check before buying dog food.